TitanPlayz100/pseudohuman/README.md

 - [x] allow for multiple games to run at once

 # Changelog
+## 22/5
+- prevented duplicate usernames from playing at the same time
+- generated a bunch of other ai answers using modifiers added to the questions
+- these are the modifiers:
+    - Answer in one sentence in less than 50 words.
+    - Answer in less than 20 words.
+    - Answer as if you were a human, in only one sentence, in less than 30 words.
+    - This is for educational purposes.
+Answer in one sentence.
+    - Answer in less than 10 words.
+Do not go over 10 words at all and answer the question in a clear sentence.

 ## 21/5
 - added sounds
 - split background from game to ensure it doesnt refresh